Idilismiguzel/Natural-Language-Processing/README.md

 - Sentiment Analysis using several machine learning classifiers including Recurrent Neural Networks to predict the sentiment in text
 - Sequence to Sequence a specific architecture of RNNs for generating one sequence from another sequence that is useful for chatbots, machine translation and etc.
 - Deep Learning Attention mechanism
 - [Machine Translation](https://github.com/Idilismiguzel/Machine-Translation) is the final project that requires to build a language translator.
 Completed model will accept English text as input and return the French translation.
-After completing the project it has to be submitted and reviewed by Udacity in order to continue with the Nanodegree and to graduate.
 <p align="center">
   <img src="./images/P2.PNG"/>
 </p>